Chat with us, powered by LiveChat

 In most circumstances, property owners are required to protect visitors on their properties, whether those are guests at their homes or customers at their businesses.
 This means actively identifying any potential hazards and either removing the hazards or sufficiently warning visitors about them if they can’t be removed.

-This legal duty to protect visitors from hazards doesn’t apply to trespassers.
-However, you may still have a responsibility to warn potential trespassers of hazards if you know there is a high probability your home or business will be broken into.
+Property owners and renters still have a responsibility to warn potential trespassers of hazards if they know there is a high probability their home or business will be broken into.
 Think of a “Beware of Dog” sign as an example of this.
+If a homeowner in Louisiana knows that their dog will attack anyone that enters the property, they could potentially be held liable if their dog attacks a trespasser if they didn’t post warning signs.

-Intentional Injuries
+2. Intentional Injuries

 Trespassers can’t sue you for injuries they incur from accidents, such as slipping and falling on your property.
 However, if you injure the trespasser intentionally, such as by setting out booby traps like in Home Alone, then you won’t be protected by the law.